edespino/cloudberry-site/docs/functions/index.md

 SELECT * from foo();
 ```

-Cloudberry Database does not support functions that return a table reference (`rangeFuncs`) or functions that use the `refCursor` datatype.
+Apache Cloudberry does not support functions that return a table reference (`rangeFuncs`) or functions that use the `refCursor` datatype.

 ## Built-in functions and operators

 The following table lists the categories of built-in functions and operators supported by PostgreSQL.
-All functions and operators are supported in Cloudberry Database as in PostgreSQL with the exception of `STABLE` and `VOLATILE` functions, which are subject to the restrictions noted in [Cloudberry Database Function Types](#topic27).
+All functions and operators are supported in Apache Cloudberry as in PostgreSQL with the exception of `STABLE` and `VOLATILE` functions, which are subject to the restrictions noted in [Apache Cloudberry Function Types](#topic27).
 See the [Functions and Operators](https://www.postgresql.org/docs/14/functions.html) section of the PostgreSQL documentation for more information about these built-in functions and operators.

 |Operator/Function Category|VOLATILE Functions|STABLE Functions|Restrictions|
 |--------------------------|------------------|----------------|------------|